swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-groups-roles.md

 #### To Volunteer

-To join a mentoring group, email the Director of Assessment and Community Equity at kariljordan@carpentries.org.
+To join a mentoring group as a mentor, complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSfXySJkJrl4uVQyyUmohBnBGlJMfPj7Mis0JqU-awOHvGug2A/viewform).

 ### Mentoring Coordinator